Coder-WangZe/transfer-learning-on-fault-detection/README.md

 # transfer-learning-on-fault-detection
-transfer learning from simulated data to measured data,from multy to single
+transfer learning from lots of various measured data to single measured data